michal-cevela/hybrid-mobile-web/README.md

 * [WebSockets](http://en.wikipedia.org/wiki/WebSocket)
 * [Twitter Bootstrap](http://getbootstrap.com) v3.x (including [jQuery](http://jquery.com) as its underlying dependency)

 Regarding the AngularJS framework, the main routing logic was designed in a rather generic way in order to take a full advantage of creating so called [SPA](http://en.wikipedia.org/wiki/Single-page_application) (Single Page Applications).
 This basically means that new UI views can be quickly registered on the fly just by taking few simple steps.
 Furthermore, all can happen without having to completely reload the application which is exactly what I imagine when thinking about a component-oriented web design anyway.
+Well, Angular rules!

 ### 2. Backend
 At the very first stage I started on a crossroad while designing the backend as I was hesitating a bit between picking up an old good Java friend and a modern scalable [Meteor.js](https://meteor.com) platform.
 Well, after considering several technologies that were planned to be involved in the backend, I eventually ended up laying out Java foundations as I found this approach more flexible and also richer in terms of _what_ all can be brought into the whole solution later on and even more importantly _how_ it could be achieved.